Day 12: From Waboose Dam To South Summit Dam

 It turned out that he was flying in supplies – including bottled water! – for the OPG crew that we had met at the Waboose dam the afternoon before.
 The Lodge was their base camp while they made the 17-kilometer commute to the dam job site each morning.

 We chatted for a few minutes with the pilot and the camp manager.
-She is one of the Cheesemans involved in running the various Lodges and outposts in the Wabakimi area which the family owns and operates.
-Months previously I had spoken to Krista Cheeseman, the co-owner of the WN along with her husband Alan, about a plane insert when initially planning the trip.
+She is one of the younger Cheesemans involved in running the various Lodges and outposts in the Wabakimi area which the family owns and operates.
+Months previously when initially planning the trip I had spoken to Krista Cheeseman, the co-owner of the WN along with her husband Alan, about a plane insert.
 However, their fleet of planes did not include the smaller Beaver and the Otter ride would have been twice as expensive.

 The image below includes the dock where the Otter was parked while we chatted.
 It also makes clear how large an operation the Mojikit Channel Lodge is!